ZitongLan/ZitongLan.github.io/_pages/about.md

 </div>
 <br>

-<span style="color:red;"> I am actively looking for a 2026 summer internship position.
-Please drop me a email if there is a good fit in the research topics!
-I am in general interested in multimodal understanding and generation</span>
+<span style="color:red;">I am actively looking for a 2026 summer internship position.
+I am interested in multimodal understanding and generation!
+Please reach out to me if there is a good fit.</span>

 News